itsrishti/AdityyaX/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on e-Chikitsak
-- 🌱 I’m currently learning Javascipt
+- 🌱 I’m currently learning Node JS

 - 💬 Ask me about js